2008 Buffalo Bandits season

 The Buffalo Bandits are a lacrosse team based in Buffalo, New York playing in the National Lacrosse League (NLL).
 The 2008 season was the franchise's 17th season.

-The Bandits tied with Minnesota, New York, and Philadelphia with a 10-6 record but thanks to tiebreakers, clinched first place overall and home floor advantage throughout the playoffs.
-They beat the Philadelphia Wings 14-12 in the opening round of the playoffs, then made quick work of the New York Titans 19-12, before they beat the Portland LumberJax, 14-13, to win their first championship since 1996.
+The Bandits tied with Minnesota, New York, and Philadelphia with a 10–6 record, but thanks to tiebreakers, clinched first place overall and home floor advantage throughout the playoffs.
+They beat the Philadelphia Wings, 14–12, in the opening round of the playoffs, then made quick work of the New York Titans 19–12, before they beat the Portland LumberJax, 14–13, to win their first championship since 1996.

+The Bandits would not win another NLL title until 2023.